1983 United States Senate bombing

 The 1983 U.S. Senate bombing was a terrorist attack that took place at the United States Senate on November 7, 1983, as a protest against United States military involvement in Lebanon and Grenada.
 The attack led to heightened security in the DC metropolitan area, and the inaccessibility of certain parts of the Senate Building.
-Six members of the Maoism Armed Resistance Unit, also known as Resistance Conspiracy, were arrested in May 1988 and charged with the bombing, as well as related bombings of Fort McNair and the Washington Navy Yard which occurred on April 25, 1983, and April 20, 1984, respectively.
+Six members of the Maoist Armed Resistance Unit, also known as Resistance Conspiracy, were arrested in May 1988 and charged with the bombing, as well as related bombings of Fort McNair and the Washington Navy Yard which occurred on April 25, 1983, and April 20, 1984, respectively.

 Background

 In October 1983, the United States invaded the island nation of Grenada and replaced the ruling Marxist–Leninist New Jewel Movement with the previous parliamentary government at the behest of Governor-General Paul Scoon.
 The New Jewel Movement was a Marxist–Leninist vanguard party, that had assumed power through coup d'état, and ruled the country from 1979 to 1983.
 The US invasion began following the violent overthrow of the nation's first socialist leader, Maurice Bishop, due to a power struggle with his Deputy Prime Minister and subsequent mass demonstrations.
 The invasion, coupled with US participation in a peacekeeping force in Lebanon, prompted the left-wing militant group Resistance Conspiracy to plan the Senate bombing as well as other similar attacks.